 From January till July 2015 I was the artist-in-residence in 'Projectstudio China', provided by Mondriaan Fund and hosted by Institute for Provocation (IFP) in Beijing.

 To see a small selection of related images please scroll down.

 The work I started developing in China consists of sculptural, photographic and filmic elements.
-In a contemporary Beijing one finds an ever changing and rapid society where fine details are not very appreciated.
-The work and research I did basically focus on the act of seeing, the contemplation over the details that make the whole: emphasizing old symbolic language within traditional Chinese medicine with philosophical systems such as Feng shui.
+In a contemporary Beijing one finds an ever changing and rapid society where fine details are not always appreciated.
+The work and research I did basically focus on the act of seeing, the contemplation over the details that make the whole: emphasizing old symbolic language within traditional Chinese medicine with philosophical systems such as Taoism and the debated Feng shui.

 To be able to cook down and express all my experiences and finds in China, I decided to zoom in on an everyday sight, the common grey walls of the hutongs.
 (A Hutong is a type of narrow alley or small street that makes grids around residential courtyards.
 Hutongs can most prominently be seen in Beijing and is commonly associated with cities in the north of China.
 Grey is the overall color of these walls.)

 To me the grey hutongs walls are a complete manifestation of the everyday (Chinese) life: the now, the history and the future.
 These walls manifest the whole society and at the same time they inhabit parallels to abstract expressionism and illogical societal behavior with their patched up appearance.
 In contradiction, these walls also offer protection and safety.
 All societies are layered but to me the Chinese society holds especially many hidden layers.
 Not only to me as an ‘illiterate westerner’ but seemingly also to the common Chinese.

 All kinds of hidden layers can be found, from literal to mental, and this way these walls with their repairs, hidden messages and discoloring’s became one of the protagonists for my project in China.